-As if all of that weren’t enough, I also publish a bi-weekly newsletter of timely cyber-security and privacy tips.
+I publish a bi-weekly newsletter of timely cyber-security and privacy tips.
 My goal is to keep it short and to the point, with links for you to dig further and learn more if you have the time.
 You can sign up for the newsletter here.
 When you sign up, you will receive my booklet Carey’s Top 5 Security Tips for free, as well as the first chapter of my book!
 I will never give our your email address to anyone else (privacy is sorta my thing).

-I teach a class on cybersecurity and privacy for everyday people as part of the Osher Life Long Institute (OLLI) program at Duke University.
+I teach a class on cybersecurity and privacy as part of the Osher Life Long Institute (OLLI) program at Duke University.
 I started teaching the class in spring of 2016 and now teach twice a year (fall and spring terms).
-There is no age limit but there is a small fee.
-The course is 9 weeks long, with 6 lectures and 3 “office hours” sessions.

 Carey Parker is the author of the book “Firewalls Don’t Stop Dragons: A Step-by-Step Guide to Computer Security and Privacy for Non-Techies”.
+He hosts a podcast of the same name, as well as a blog and a newsletter.
 He recently retired from a 28-year career in software engineering to focus on teaching others how to defend their digital devices and protect their personal data.